j0rdanit0/api-swgoh-help/README.md

 }
 ```

 And it's as simple as that.
-Now you can Autowire the API client to your heart's content.
+Now you can `@Autowire` the API client to your heart's content.
 ```java
 @Service
 public class SwgohService